FenTechSolutions/CausalDiscoveryToolbox/docs/developer.rst

 When writing your docstrings, please use the Google Style format: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html

+Your docstrings must include:

+- A presentation of the functionality

+- A detailed description or the arguments and returns

+- A scientific source in ``..note::`` if applicable

+- A short example

 Testing
 =======
 The package is thouroughly tested using ``pytest`` and ``codecov`` for code